zxc00o/sentry-docs/src/collections/_documentation/workflow/integrations/github-enterprise.md

 ## Commit Tracking

 Commit tracking allows you to hone in on problematic commits.
-Learn more about [commit tracking]({%- link _documentation/workflow/releases.md -%}#link-repository).
+Learn more about commit tracking [here]({%- link _documentation/workflow/releases/index.md -%}#link-repository).

 ## Suspect Commits and Suggested Assignees